ExinOne/support.exinone.com/docs/introduction.md

   - Spot Trading: Connect to exchanges for trading, with the option to choose market price or limit price (placing orders);
   - Auto Invest Plan: You can make single-coin/multi-coin portfolio through ExinOne;
   - In the future, ExinOne will offer more strategic trading features, so stay tuned.
-- Savings: ExinOne's "Savings" function provides wealth management services for some assets, currently supporting:
+- Savings: ExinOne's "Savings" feature provides wealth management services for some assets, currently supporting:
   - USDT, pUSD, XIN, ZEN, EOS
 - Loans: ExinOne offers collateralized loan services, allowing you to pledge your assets and borrow USDT.
 - Wallet: ExinOne integrates the functionality of the Mixin wallet, enabling you to query and operate your Mixin wallet assets within ExinOne.

 ## User Guide

-## Deposit
+### Deposit

 **Introduction to concepts**